-Weightlifting has been a part of my life starting at age 18, and has contributed to many injuries, including damage to my spine and shoulders.
-The dilemma with traditional weightlifting is that, anytime you load the spine while standing upright (vertical loading), you essentially compress the spine.
-When a load is constantly held or placed above the hips, slowly, over time, this compresses the spine and in my case caused damage.
-Most all traditional gym exercises are vertical loaded, and place excessive pressure on the entire body, including the spine.
-This pressure is further compounded with improper body mechanics, poor posture, lack flexibility and simply; lifting more than your body can handle.
-I often speak of functional training, with regards to daily life and the required loads placed on your body.
-Weight lifting is no longer functional when you lift more than required in your every day activities.
-As I discovered, lifting for years, and loading more and more over the years, my spine finally said enough is enough.
-After two shoulder injuries, three disc herniations and chronic knee pain, I quit!
+Weightlifting has been a part of my life since age 18 and has contributed to many injuries, including damage to my spine and shoulders.
+The dilemma with traditional weightlifting is that any time you load the spine while standing upright (vertical loading), you essentially compress the spine.
+When a heavy load is constantly held or placed above the hips, slowly, over time, this compresses the spine—and in my case, caused damage.
+Most all traditional gym exercises are vertically loaded and place excessive pressure on the entire body, including the spine.
+This pressure is compounded by improper body mechanics, poor posture, lack of flexibility, and simply lifting more than your body can handle.
+I often speak of functional training as regards daily life and the required loads placed on your body.
+Weightlifting is no longer functional when you lift more than required in your everyday activities.
+As I discovered, lifting for years, and loading more and more over the years, my spine finally said “Enough is enough!”
+After two shoulder injuries, three disc herniations, and chronic knee pain, I quit!

 Years after learning the Pilates method and reversing much of the damage to my body, I began to discover new ways to exercise while using the Reformer and without vertical load to my spine.
 I also realized this balanced approach to building muscle restored my spine length and allowed me to rebuild lost muscle mass without compromising my spine integrity.
 This discovery led me to introduce this athletic Pilates approach in a group class format, my workshops, and my workbooks.